Questions you may have on test and trace Click to get info

 What happens next?

-Within 24 hours of testing positive for COVID-19 you will receive a text or email alert from NHS Test and Trace.
+Within 24 hours of testing positive for COVID-19 you should be contacted regarding the NHS Test and Trace programme.

 Tracing everyone who may have been in direct contact with someone with COVID-19 is an essential part of stopping the spread of the virus.